Privacy Policy

 We may disclose your personal information to:

-• any business that supports our operation, including any person that hosts or maintains any underlying IT system or data centre that we use to provide the website or other services and activities
+• any business or services we rely on that supports our operation, including any person who hosts or maintains any underlying IT system or data centre that we use to provide the website or other services and activities, e.g. our website hosting and cloud storage providers, MailChimp for email/text messaging.

 • a person who can require us to supply your personal information (e.g. a regulatory authority)